robocomp/robocomp-examples/getting-started/python/interaction/README.md

 - We can use `implement` or `publish` keyword in component to specify that the component is actually implementing the interface and the interface will transmit the data.
 - We can use `require` or `subscribe` keywords in component to specify that the component requires or need the data from other interfaces.

-We will implement a RGB component that will show you how you can share an Image data(Information) between two components.
+We will implement a CameraSimple component that will show you how you can share an Image data(Information) between two components.

 The implements folder contains implementation of the component.
-And the requires folder contains the a component that requires the information send by RGB component via proxy.
+And the requires folder contains the a component that requires the information send by CameraSimple component via proxy.